kognifai/Galore/SDK-documentation/Troubleshooting.md

       docker start db500
    ```

- 2. Start or restart the **Galore services** manually from Services Manager.
+ 2. Right-click on  the following services to start or restart the **Galore services** manually from Services Manager.

-   a)	Right-click on these services manually and select start or restart:
   - 	Kognifai Galore Config Services
   -	 Kognifai Galore Core Services
   -	 Kognifai Galore LogRelay Services

 ### 3)	Uninstallation of a Galore package fails, when Galore API or PoseidonNext hosting is in progress and you want to uninstall the Galore package.
 Please ensure to stop these hostings before running the uninstallation or upgrade command.